-Here you will find all you need to know about visits when Parliament is in session:
+Here you will find all you need to know about visiting the Parliament Building when Parliament is in session.

 Cost

-Visitors are able to follow debates and attend Q&A and information sessions in the domed hall free of charge.
+Visitors are able to follow debates, meet a council member and visit the Domed Hall free of charge.

 Visitors’ entrance